ratmir-miftachov/Deutsche-Bundesbank-Internship-2018-/README.md

 ## Abstract

 This project presents an extension of the Engle-Granger-Hylleberg-Lee (EGHL) seasonal cointegration methodology from quarterly to monthly frequency.
-The standard EGHL approach, originally designed for quarterly data, tests for cointegration relationships at seasonal frequencies by decomposing the seasonal difference operator (1-L⁴) into its constituent roots.
+The standard EGHL approach, originally designed for quarterly data, tests for cointegration relationships at seasonal frequencies by decomposing the seasonal difference operator into its constituent roots.
 This work adapts the methodology to handle monthly data by extending the seasonal difference operator to (1-L¹²) and implementing the corresponding 12 seasonal frequencies.

-The monthly extension requires significant theoretical and computational adaptations.
-The factorization of (1-L¹²) yields multiple complex seasonal frequencies that must be tested individually for unit roots and cointegration relationships.
-This research develops the complete statistical framework including: (1) HEGY-type tests for seasonal unit roots at all 12 monthly frequencies, (2) EGHL cointegration tests adapted for monthly seasonal patterns, (3) automatic lag selection procedures for optimal model specification, and (4) Monte Carlo simulation methods for generating critical values.

-The methodology is implemented in both R and Python, providing researchers with robust tools for analyzing seasonal economic relationships at monthly frequency.
-Applications include tourism expenditure relationships, production-sales dynamics, energy consumption patterns, and agricultural commodity price linkages.
-The enhanced temporal resolution enables detection of more nuanced seasonal cointegration patterns that are masked in quarterly analysis, offering valuable insights for economic policy and forecasting.

 ---